 So, even if you apply external insulation to a wall, if you’ve got a very high density masonry wall and you walk close to it, you’ll find that it doesn’t necessarily feel that warm, simply because the wall is absorbing the infrared radiation that’s being emitted by your skin.

 Now, if you apply internal insulation to that surface, very quickly you create a surface which warms up much faster and begins to emit infrared radiation back to you.
 So, when using internal insulation you actually only need relatively small amounts to provide a big improvement in terms of comfort.

 What types of insulation are available for the interior?

-We typically recommend wood fibre insulation because it’s one that we think is by far the best material to use, but there are lots of different materials on the market.
+We typically recommend wood fibre insulation because it is by far the most healthy material to use and doesn’t cause any damage to the building, but there are lots of different materials on the market.

 What type of walls can internal insulation be fitted to?

 It’s designed predominantly for solid walls, so it would generally be for solid, unfilled cavity brick or block walls (all types of man-made masonry).
 You can also apply it to the interior of solid natural stone walls.

 It can also be applied to timber frames but how much insulation you can use, does depend on the construction of the timber frame because the way that the membranes are installed in timber frame dictates where the insulation can go, so it’s a bit more tricky in timber frames.